CalebQ42/stupid-backend/DB.md

     "_id": "uuid",
     "err": "error",
     "first": "first line of stack", // Better grouping for errors.
-    "errors": [] // An array of single crash reports.
+    "crashes": [] // An array of single crash reports.
 }
 ```